-Inverness Education Centre/Academy is pumped for Earth Day!Back To News
+Inverness Education Centre/Academy is pumped for Earth Day!Back to stories

 Ms MacDonald’s Grades 5/6 class at Inverness Education Centre/Academy is pumped for Earth Day!
 These students know about climate change and they have some ideas about how they can reduce their ecological footprint.
 The class is excited to put their knowledge to action.
 During the week leading up to Earth Day (April 22), they will perform one new action for each day of the week.
 The plan is that each action will develop into a habit that they will practice every day of the year, not just on Earth Day.
 Ms MacDonald’s class brainstormed a list of five actions they could do.
 This is the action plan they created: